My Love: Essential Collection: Background

-Dion took the stage for her final performance of A New Day... on 15 December 2007.
-The Las Vegas show that had been viewed by nearly three million spectators at 717 performances since its premier in March 2003 had come to an end.
-On 14 February 2008, she embarked on her first worldwide concert tour in over nine years.
-Dion performed her biggest hits along with songs from her new album, Taking Chances.
-The Taking Chances World Tour played to sold-out stadiums and arenas throughout 2008.
-By its completion, at the end of February 2009, it had crossed five continents, twenty-three countries, and ninety-three cities, en route to playing for an audience of over three million people.
+Dion gave her final performance of A New Day... on 15 December 2007.
+The Las Vegas production, which had been seen by nearly three million spectators across 717 shows since its premiere in March 2003, came to an end.
+On 14 February 2008, she began her first worldwide concert tour in over nine years.
+The Taking Chances World Tour included many of her best-known songs, as well as material from her then-new album, Taking Chances.
+The tour played to sold-out stadiums and arenas throughout 2008.
+By its conclusion at the end of February 2009, it had visited five continents, 23 countries, and 93 cities, performing for an audience of more than three million people.

 On 27 August 2008, Dion's official website announced that a new greatest hits album would be released in October 2008.
-On 5 September 2008, it was revealed that the album will be available in two formats: a one-disc edition called My Love: Essential Collection as well as a two-disc edition called My Love: Ultimate Essential Collection, with the track listing posted on 11 September 2008.
-"My Love", originally from Taking Chances, was confirmed as the first single in an official press release on 22 September 2008.
-My Love: Essential Collection features a live version of the song, which premiered on 17 September 2008 and the live music video was released seven days later.
-The lyrics to the only new track on the album, "There Comes a Time" were posted on 7 October 2008 on Dion's official website and an excerpt of the song was posted on 23 October 2008.
+On 5 September 2008, it was confirmed that the album would be issued in two formats: a one-disc edition titled My Love: Essential Collection and a two-disc edition titled My Love: Ultimate Essential Collection.
+The track listing was posted on 11 September 2008.
+"My Love", originally included on Taking Chances, was confirmed as the first single in an official press release on 22 September 2008.
+My Love: Essential Collection includes a live version of the song, which premiered on 17 September 2008, and the live music video was released seven days later.
+The lyrics to the album's only new track, "There Comes a Time", were posted on 7 October 2008 on Dion's official website, followed by an excerpt of the song on 23 October 2008.

-The artwork for My Love: Essential Collection features a close-up shot of Dion, wearing a white blouse with a black camera hanging from her neck.
-The cover's background is blurred white and purple imagery, with the singer's name and the album title written in white letters.
-The photography was done by Denise Truscello, and shot in a studio in Los Angeles in 2007.
-Dion was very grateful working with Truscello, and described their professional experience positively: "Out of all the people I've worked with, she's the absolute best.
+The artwork for My Love: Essential Collection shows a close-up photograph of Dion wearing a white blouse and a black camera around her neck.
+The background consists of blurred white and purple imagery, with Dion's name and the album title printed in white lettering.
+The photograph was taken by Denise Truscello in a Los Angeles studio in 2007.
+Dion expressed appreciation for working with Truscello, describing their collaboration positively: "Out of all the people I've worked with, she's the absolute best.
 I've worked with her for six years, and she's always kind to everybody.
 Super, super kind".